Quando Rondo: 2022–present: 3860, Recovery, and Here for a Reason

-March 2019 assault lawsuit
+Legal issues

+2019: Assault lawsuit

 On March 12, 2019, it was reported that Rondo and YoungBoy Never Broke Again had a suit filed by a man claiming to be the rappers' bodyguard, tour manager and/or tour DJ for assault, battery and emotional distress.
 The lawsuit claims that on December 21, 2018, during a concert in Florence, South Carolina, the two performers were annoyed by a crazed fan resulting in an argument.
 The claimant states that he, Gaulden, Bowman and members of their entourage were escorted backstage by management, venue owners and concert organizers where he claims to have been assaulted by the two aforementioned.
 The person, who claimed he was confronted by the two defendants, commented that Bowman (although unprovoked) instigated the incident by attempting to force him back onstage to break up the fan craze to secure his team, but after he refused, Bowman and Gaulden immediately assaulted him as he tried to explain to both parties of his deeds.
 It resulted in the victim sustaining a "cracked tooth, bloody face and injuries to his reputation".
 Gaulden's attorney stated that he had no prior knowledge of the incident, but would look into the outcome of the lawsuit.

-Altercation with King Von
+2020: Altercation and death of King Von

-On November 6, 2020, an altercation broke out between the crews of rappers King Von and Quando Rondo outside an Atlanta nightclub, leading to a shoot-out that resulted in the death of the former rapper.
+On November 6, 2020, an altercation broke out between the crews of rappers King Von and Quando Rondo outside an Atlanta nightclub, leading to a shoot-out that resulted in the death of King Von.
 Quando and his entourage claimed that they were acting in self-defense and Von was the aggressor; TMZ reported that previous to the brawl, Quando was napping in a car outside the nightclub, awaking to find King Von and his crew angrily approaching him and his associates.
-There was footage of Von throwing punches at Quando Rondo's crew, prior to the gunfight.
-Surveillance videos also showed Rondo helping "Lul Timm" get to the hospital afterwards.
+There was footage of Von throwing punches at Quando Rondo prior to the gunfight.
+Surveillance videos also showed Rondo helping Von's shooter, Timothy "Lul Timm" Leeks, get to the hospital afterwards.

 Quando Rondo publicly remained silent on the incident until two weeks later, when he released his song "End of Story", which was assumed to be a reference to Von's song trilogy, "Crazy Story".
 In the song, he recalls the shooting and addresses his involvement.
-In the song, he again states that he was defending himself and even shows support for his friend Timothy Leeks, a rapper also known as Lul Timm, who was charged for the murder of King Von.
+In the song, he again states that he was defending himself and even shows support for Lul Timm, who was charged for the murder of King Von.
 In April 2021, Quando denied that the song was a diss toward Von, and claimed he did not know that Von had songs with that title.
 Despite receiving strong criticism, Quando has continued to publicly support Leeks.